History of the Los Angeles Kings: First trip to the Stanley Cup Final (1992–1993)

 In the Campbell Conference Finals, the Kings were even more of an underdog against the Doug Gilmour-led Toronto Maple Leafs.
-After winning Game 5 on overtime, the Leafs had a chance to eliminate the Kings at The Forum.
-Game 6 had the Kings open 4–2 before Leafs captain Wendel Clark scored twice in the third period to force overtime.
-During extra time, Robitaille assisted on Gretzky's goal to give his team a dramatic 5–4 victory and force a game 7 at Maple Leaf Gardens.
+After winning game five on overtime, the Leafs had a chance to eliminate the Kings at The Forum.
+Game six had the Kings open 4–2 before Leafs captain Wendel Clark scored twice in the third period to force overtime.
+During extra time, Robitaille assisted on Gretzky's goal to give his team a dramatic 5–4 victory and force a game seven at Maple Leaf Gardens.
 The game was not without controversy, however.
 Just prior to the winning goal, Gretzky clipped Gilmour in the face with his stick, but referee Kerry Fraser did not call a penalty, allowing Gretzky to score the winning goal moments later.
-In the final contest, Gretzky scored a hat trick (three goals) and had an assist to lead the Kings to a 5–4 win and a berth in the Stanley Cup Finals for the first time in franchise history.
+In the final contest, Gretzky scored a hat trick (three goals) and had an assist to lead the Kings to a 5–4 win and a berth in the Stanley Cup Final for the first time in franchise history.

-In the Stanley Cup Finals, the Kings faced the Montreal Canadiens.
-After winning the opening match 4–1, the Kings suffered a turnaround during Game 2.
+In the Stanley Cup Final, the Kings faced the Montreal Canadiens.
+After winning the opening match 4–1, the Kings suffered a turnaround during game two.
 Late in the contest, with the Kings leading by a score of 2–1, Canadiens coach Jacques Demers requested a measurement of Kings defenseman Marty McSorley's stick blade.
 His suspicions proved to be correct, as the curve of blade was too great, and McSorley was penalized.
 The Canadiens pulled their goalie, Patrick Roy, giving them a two-man advantage, and Eric Desjardins scored on the resulting power play to tie the game.
 Montreal went on to win the game in overtime on another goal by Desjardins, and the Kings never led in the series again.
-They dropped the next two games at home in overtime, and lost Game 5, 4–1, giving the Canadiens the 24th Stanley Cup in franchise history.
+They dropped the next two games at home in overtime, and lost game five, 4–1, giving the Canadiens the 24th Stanley Cup in franchise history.